Note: This image is a part of the Estus H. Magoon Collection, Item No. 1398. It was used to share this story and is not an actual image of the Kite..

 The following day, the newspapers reported the recovery of Nathaniel’s body, “half eaten by sharks.”

 Sadly, everything was gone; their loved one, their fishing gear, their boat and their livelihood from the proceeds of the shell collection.

-As the British sloop, Fame was passing by, she spotted the survivors and stopped to rescue them.
+As the sloop, Fame was returning to the Dominican Republic, she spotted by the survivors and stopped to rescue them.

 The Fame was one of a handful of boats that transported passengers and freight directly between Road Town and S.P Macoris.

-For years no-one knew how many boats were lost, what their names were or what happened to them on their fateful days.
+For years, no-one knew how many boats were lost, what their names were, or what happened to them.

 With the digitization of old newspapers, it’s now possible to search for the missing.
 We can finally learn the fates of those long forgotten vessels and their passengers.

 Here are a few British boats that were recently re-discovered:

 - The Kite ~ lost in a squall ~ 1901

 - The Excell and Syria ~ both sunk in sudden squalls ~ 1907 and 1912